Toyota Publica: Toyota 1000

 The P30 Publica with the 993 cc 2K engine was known as the Toyota 1000 in most markets outside Japan.
 With a DIN rating, the engine had 45 PS in export trim.
-The Toyota 1000 continued to be the only offering smaller than the Corolla in most export markets even after the Publica replacement (the P40 Toyota Starlet) was introduced for Japan in 1973.
 Branded as the Toyota 1000, the car was launched on the West German market, at the time Europe's largest national auto-market, in the fourth quarter of 1974.
 It had an unusually lavish list of included features that included radial tyres, front headrests, tinted windows, a heated rear window and even a radio.
 In some European markets such as Switzerland and the Netherlands, it was marketed with the additional name "Copain".
 In Belgium it was sold as the "Toyota Osaka" for a while.
-The pickup version was sold in Finland as the Toyota Timangi.
+Beginning in March 1976 the pickup version was sold in Finland as the Toyota Timangi.
+Popular with youth, it was so successful that the Finnish government rewrote the requirements for pickup trucks, which now required a cargo area of 185 cm rather than 155 cm.
+The Timangi could no longer benefit from a variety of tax breaks for commercial vehicles and sales ended immediately, after 18 months and about 2,000 cars sold.

 The Toyota 1000 sedans and wagons were replaced by the P60 Starlet in 1978 but the Toyota 1000 pick-up continued to be sold next to the Starlet sedans and wagons.
-The Toyota 1000 range included a two-door sedan, a three-door wagon, and a two-door coupe utility (pickup).
+The Toyota 1000 range included a two-door sedan, a three-door wagon, and a two-door coupé utility (pickup).
 In South Africa, the Toyota 1000 range also included a pick-up with the 1,166 cc 3K engine.